Joel B. Green is the author of the Luke volume in the New International Commentary on the New Testament series.

-Joel B. Green (University of Aberdeen, Ph.D) is Dean of the School of Theology and Professor of New Testament Interpretation at Fuller Theological Seminary in Pasadena, California.
-Dr. Green has also written the highly-praised Luke volume in the New International Commentary on the New Testament series.
 He also serves as editor of the NICNT series.
+Dr. Green (University of Aberdeen, Ph.D) is Dean of the School of Theology and Professor of New Testament Interpretation at Fuller Theological Seminary in Pasadena, California.

 Green has 12 years of pastoral ministry experience and is currently teaching pastor at La Cañada United Methodist Church.